Skip to content

 0.5 / 1

-The company reports that 3.4% of the total planted area under plasma smallholders has been RSPO certified as part of its programme, however, it is unclear how many smallholders this relates to.
+The company reports that 3.4% of the total planted area under plasma smallholders has been RSPO certified as part of its programme.

 • Y